It is important to understand two things about deconvolution;

 Understanding the former two important points will make clear why the various parameters exist in this module.

 The AutoMask feature is able to generate a suitable mask in most cases by selecting 'Auto-generate mask'.
-As of StarTools 1.6, a more conservative 'Auto-generate conservative mask' option is also available which refrains from masking out detail in the highlights as much.
+A more conservative 'Auto-generate conservative mask' option is also available which refrains from masking out detail in the highlights as much.
 The latter may be useful if your dataset is quite clean and your acquisition instrument has a good linear response throughout the dynamic range including into the highlights.
 Alternatively, you may also launch the Mask editor to create (or touch up) a mask yourself.

 Deconvolution is extremely sensitive to aberrant data, as it relies on all data to be "real" and (originally) linear, in order to undo the specified blur in that area of the image.
 Letting Decon deconvolve any aberrant data greatly impacts the immediate vicinity being deconvolved and virtually always leads to significant artefacts being generated.